zhanghe9704/tpsa_sym/paper/paper.md

 The inverse operator $\partial^{-1}_v$ can also be defined and applied easily on a term-by-term basis.
 Once the fundamental operators are defined, the DA vector can be used in calculations just as a number.

-The symbolic DA/TPSA combines the DA/TPSA with symbolic calculation.
-Exactly the same DA/TPSA algorithms are implemented on symbols rather than numbers.
-Compared to the numerical DA/TPSA, the only difference is any coefficient of a Symbolic DA (SDA) vector is an explicit expression of the symbols in lieu of a number.
+The symbolic DA combines DA with symbolic calculation.
+Any coefficient of a Symbolic DA (SDA) vector is an explicit expression of the symbols in lieu of a number.

 # Statement of need
- DA/TPSA methods for particle beam dynamic analysis were developed in the 1980s.
-Since then,  their application has been gradually extended to other fields.
+DA was used in particle beam dynamic analysis in the 1980s and was gradually extended to other fields.
 DA provides powerful analyzing tools, *i.e.*, map generation,  symplectic tracking [@caprimap], and normal form analysis [@monthnf], for a dynamic system.
-In addition, it can also be used in verified integration [@rdaint], global optimization [@makino2005verified], and fast multipole method for pairwise interactions between particles [@FMMCPO2010].
-DA tools are available in several popular programs for particle accelerator design and simulations, such as COSY Infinity [@COSYCAP04], MAD-X [@grote2003mad; @MADX], and PTC [@forest2002introduction].
+It is also used in verified integration [@rdaint], global optimization [@makino2005verified], and fast multipole method [@FMMCPO2010].
+DA tools are available in several popular programs for particle accelerator design and simulations, *i.e.*,  COSY Infinity [@COSYCAP04], MAD-X [@grote2003mad; @MADX], and PTC [@forest2002introduction].
 Stand-alone DA/TPSA libraries include DACE [@massari2018differential; @DACE] and cppTPSA/pyTPSA [@zhang2024cpptpsa].
 All of them only perform numerical DA calculation.
-To the best of our knowledge, this library is the first and currently the only one that can carry out symbolic DA calculations.
+This library is the first and currently the only one that carries out symbolic DA calculations.

 We developed SDA to improve the efficiency of repetitive DA processes.
 In some scenarios, we need to implement a complicated DA method repetitively on the same object with different initial conditions, *i.e.*, different positions and velocities of particles.
 Some DA calculations are relatively slow.
 For example, calculating the inverse of a DA vector includes iterations and the number of iterations is determined by the order of the DA vector.
 This limits the use of DA in high-efficiency simulations.
 Using numerical DA, we lose track of the initial conditions in the calculation and have to repeat the same DA calculation for each case.
 Using symbolic DA, we only need to carry out the DA calculation once to obtain the final result as explicit expressions of the initial conditions.
 We then use those expressions on all the different initial conditions.
 By reducing the calculation on DA vectors to calculation on numbers, we can significantly enhance the efficiency.